IP Addresses Explained: IPv4 vs IPv6 and What Developers Need to Know

 ::1 localhostCheck Your IP with BeautiCode

-- IP Address Lookup — Enter any IPv4 or IPv6 address to get geolocation, ISP, AS number, timezone, and more.
+- IP Address Lookup accepts any IPv4 or IPv6 address and returns geolocation, ISP, AS number, timezone, and more.
 You can also check your own public IP address instantly.

-- Subnet Calculator — Input a CIDR block and get the network address, broadcast address, usable host range, subnet mask, and wildcard mask.
+- Subnet Calculator takes a CIDR block and returns the network address, broadcast address, usable host range, subnet mask, and wildcard mask.
 Perfect for planning VPC subnets or debugging network configurations.

-- HTTP Header Parser — Paste raw HTTP headers to parse and analyze them.
+- HTTP Header Parser parses raw HTTP headers so you can analyze them.
 Useful for inspecting X-Forwarded-For, Content-Type, caching directives, and security headers.

 All tools run client-side, so your data never leaves your device.
 No sign-up required, no data stored on our servers.